 A five-year, $5.9 million grant will allow researchers at UTHealth Houston School of Public Health to address the need for effective and efficient elder mistreatment screening in primary care – particularly for older adults who are living with Alzheimer’s disease and related dementias.

-Brad Cannell, PhD, MPH, an associate professor at UTHealth Houston School of Public Health in Dallas, along with MedStar Mobile Health Care and Texas Adult Protective Services, previously created Detection of Elder Abuse Through Emergency Care Technicians (DETECT), a screening tool and protocol designed to help EMTs and paramedics recognize potential elder mistreatment when responding to 911 calls in the field.
+Brad Cannell, PhD, MPH, an associate professor at UTHealth Houston School of Public Health whose research is based in Dallas, along with MedStar Mobile Health Care and Texas Adult Protective Services, previously created Detection of Elder Abuse Through Emergency Care Technicians (DETECT), a screening tool and protocol designed to help EMTs and paramedics recognize potential elder mistreatment when responding to 911 calls in the field.
 The new grant, funded by the National Institute on Aging of the National Institutes of Health, will expand that program by adapting DETECT for home-based primary care.

 “This new project builds upon the work that we've done in emergency medical settings and adapts it for primary care,” said Cannell, principal investigator of the study.
 “The screening tool will continue to be based on clinician’s observations of the physical and social environment inside their patient’s homes.”

 Each year, approximately 1 out of every 10 people aged 60 and older experience neglect, financial exploitation, emotional/psychological abuse, physical abuse, and/or sexual abuse – collectively referred to as elder mistreatment.
 Elder mistreatment is even more common for people living with Alzheimer’s disease and related dementias.
 The value of screening for elder mistreatment in medical settings has been widely discussed in recent years; however, the lack of research on this topic has prevented a concrete recommendation from the United States Preventive Services Task Force.